Anna Jagiellon: Marriage proposals

 Anna Jagiellon by Lucas Cranach the Younger, 1553.

 Both their parents neglected the issue of the marriage of the youngest three Jagiellon sisters.
 Only after their father's death in 1548, the first serious candidate for a husband emerged – Albert Alcibiades, Margrave of Brandenburg-Kulmbach, but he was a Hohenzollern and a Protestant, had debts and a bad temper.
 In the summer of 1548, after a conflict with King Sigismund II Augustus over his secret marriage with Barbara Radziwiłł, Queen Mother Bona and her unmarried daughters moved to Mazovia, mainly Warsaw and Ujazdów Castle.
 In 1550, Bona attempted to negotiate marriage with Charles Victor or Philip, sons of Henry V, Duke of Brunswick-Lüneburg, or Prince Ernest of Bavaria.
 After a family meeting in May 1552 in Płock, Sigismund II Augustus considered marrying his sisters to King Gustav I of Sweden, Dukes John Frederick II and Johann Wilhelm of Saxony, and Duke John Albert I of Mecklenburg, but lacked resolve and consistency.
 In January 1556, Bona managed to arrange a marriage for Sophia.
-A month later, Bona departed to her native Italy, leaving her two unmarried daughters alone in Warsaw.
+A month later, Bona departed for her native Italy, leaving her two unmarried daughters alone in Warsaw.

-After about a year, Sigismund II Augustus brought his sisters to Vilnius where they became close to his third wife, Catherine of Austria.
+After about a year, Sigismund II Augustus brought his sisters to Vilnius, where they became close to his third wife, Catherine of Austria.
 Even though Anna was already in her mid-thirties, Sigismund investigated marriage proposals.
 Widowed Ferdinand I, Holy Roman Emperor, did not want to remarry; his unmarried son Charles II (born 1540) was too young; Tsar Ivan the Terrible was not deemed beneficial for Poland–Lithuania; and John Frederick, Duke of Pomerania did not want an alliance with Poland and Lithuania as it would have drawn the Duchy of Pomerania into the Livonian War.
 King Eric XIV of Sweden was personally more interested in pursuing marriage with Queen Elizabeth I of England, but sought an alliance with Poland–Lithuania and suggested his half-brother John, Duke of Finland.
 John agreed, but asked for Catherine.
-It was against custom for a younger sister to marry first, therefore their wedding was postponed.
+It was against custom for a younger sister to marry first; their wedding was postponed.
 Three more grooms were proposed for Anna: Danish prince Magnus was supposed to become a Lutheran bishop which would be an unacceptable marriage for the Kingdom's Catholic majority; the last Master of the Livonian Order Gotthard Kettler was not of royal blood and his control of Livonia was tenuous; and John's younger brother, Magnus, Duke of Östergötland.
-Sigismund II Augustus agreed to the double Polish–Swedish alliance, but only John arrived to the wedding in Vilnius.
+Sigismund II Augustus agreed to the double Polish–Swedish alliance, but only John arrived at the wedding in Vilnius.
 The court demanded that John marry Anna, but he insisted on Catherine.
 Needing Swedish troops and money in the Livonian War, Sigismund II Augustus relented if Anna did not protest.
 Though it must have been humiliating, Anna agreed and Catherine married John on 4 October 1562.